We Open Blocked Fallopian Tubes Without Surgery

 The results show that the Wurn Technique® opened scarred and blocked fallopian tubes and returned fertility to most women with totally blocked fallopian tubes and hydrosalpinx, regardless of the location of the blockage.

-Published in the peer-reviewed medical journal Alternative Therapies in Health and Medicine (2008) (Wurn et al., 2008) and summarized in gynecologists’ professional journal Contemporary Ob/Gyn (April, 2008),2 this study showed that the Wurn Technique® achieved a 61% success rate opening blocked fallopian tubes in women with totally blocked tubes.
+Published in the peer-reviewed medical journal Alternative Therapies in Health and Medicine (Wurn et al., 2008) and highlighted in gynecologists’ professional journal Contemporary Ob/Gyn (April 2008), this study showed that the Wurn Technique® achieved a 61% success rate opening blocked fallopian tubes in women with totally blocked tubes.
 Most of these women went on to conceive naturally and several have had subsequent pregnancies and births, with no further therapy.